ShippedBoilerplate/studio-ghibli-web-template/README.md

 npm run dev
 ```

-Now open `http://localhost:8080/` in the browser to see it.
+Now open [http://localhost:8080/](http://localhost:8080/) in the browser to see the website.

 ---

 This template has been made by [ikoichi](https://x.com/ikoichi) and brought to you by [shipped.club](https://shipped.club?ref=hero-image-essence) — The best Next.js SaaS Kit for busy devs.

+Let me know if you have any feedback!

+Luca (ikoichi)